 1969 Isle Wight Festival Music

-It was not until 2004 that a resurrected festival happened and has occurred, albeit on a much smaller scale that ’69 and ’70, annually since.
+It was not until 2004 that a resurrected festival happened and has occurred annually since, albeit on a much smaller scale than ’69 and ’70.
 [2018 Guardian article].

 Unlike Bethel, NY attitude, which continues to severely restrict the number of attendees that the Bethel Woods Center for the Arts is permitted, the current residents of Wight welcome the festival that ” brings £10m into the local community because people generally stay longer than the festival.
 It creates tourism.” [current Isle of Wight Festival site]